 Your Post-Military Plans

 If you’re in flight school in Pensacola, buying a rental property there may make sense at the time.
-But, what about in the future?
+But what about in the future?
 Where will you be stationed after flight school?
 Where do you plan on living after you separate from the military?

 Cash Flow Analysis

-A lot of military landlords make this mistake when they convert a primary residence into a rental property.
+Many military landlords make this mistake when they convert a primary residence into a rental property.
 They think about how much they loved living there, so it’ll naturally be a great rental property, right?
 Not always.

 Before buying or converting a rental property, you need to run the numbers with a cash flow analysis.
 Simply put, this means taking your future monthly rent, subtracting all of your monthly property expenses, and seeing if you get a positive or negative number.
-If negative, it means rents won’t cover expenses – not a good situation for a rental property.
+If negative, it means rents won’t cover costs – not a good situation for a rental property.
 And, with the advent of Zillow and other online platforms, you can fairly easily find market rent in an area.

 For example, say you have a 2-bedroom, 2-bathroom townhouse with a garage that you’re considering converting to a rental.
 If you search Zillow for other 2-bedroom, 2-bathroom townhouses with garages for rent in your neighborhood, you can get a good sense of market rent.
 However, a word of caution: take a conservative approach and subtract 10% from these average rents.
-Listed rents on Zillow and other rental platforms tend to be slightly inflated, so taking a conservative approach will provide you more realistic numbers.
+Listed rents on Zillow and other rental platforms tend to be slightly inflated, so taking a conservative approach will yield more realistic numbers.

 “Tenant-Proof” Properties